 After Action Review types

-There are many different ways of performing AARs.
+There are many different ways to conduct AARs for continuous learning and improvement.
 The beauty of the tool is its simplicity, creating a lot of potential for adapting the tool and experimenting with it.
-This way one can find an approach that works best for a certain group or item.
-The essence of an AAR is to bring the relevant people together, think about a task, and learn for the next time.
+This way, team leaders can find an approach that works best for their team members in a certain group.
+The essence of an AAR is to improve team performance by bringing the relevant people together, think about a task, and learn and adapt for the future.

 AAR is multifunctional, and is often used in the following ways: